USDA-SCINet/scinet-site/sn_collections/_guides/data/transfer/local.md

 ```
 To learn more about `scp` command and all available options issue "`man scp`".

-Instead of `scp` one can use `rsync` command for bulk transfers. `rsync` synchronizes files and directories from one location to another while minimizing data transfer as only the outdated or inexistent elements are transferred.
+Instead of `scp`, one can use `rsync` command for bulk transfers. `rsync` synchronizes files and directories from one location to another while minimizing data transfer as only the outdated or inexistent elements are transferred.
 It is installed by default on macOS and is available on many Linux hosts.
 The following command will recursively transfer all new and updated files in the directory `<dir_name>` on the local machine into directory `/project/<project_name>/<dir_name>` on Ceres:
 ```
-rsync -avz --no-p --no-g <dir_name> <SCINetID>@ceres-dtn.scinet.usda.gov:/project/<project_name>
+rsync -avz --no-p --no-g <dir_name> <scinet_username>@ceres-dtn.scinet.usda.gov:/project/<project_name>
 ```
 To learn more about `rsync` command and all available options issue "`man rsync`".

-## Other Ways to Transfer Data
+## Other ways to transfer data

 Another supported GUI method for smaller file transfers is Cyberduck ([https://cyberduck.io/](https://cyberduck.io/)).
 Cyberduck supports multiple protocols (including Amazon S3, iRODS, and Google Drive) and is compatible with the new phishing resistant authentication methods (i.e. SmallStepCLI).